denoland/fresh/docs/concepts/updating.md

 array.
 It will also update your files to remove many unnecessary uses of the `tw` function, and remove unnecessary twind imports.
 While the code mod can handle most cases, you may need to manually update some code.
-Additionally you will need to manually update your `twind.config.ts` if you use a custom configuration.
+Additionally you will need to manually update your `tailwind.config.ts` if you use a custom configuration.